Cogniac/cogniac-sdk-py/README.md

 CogniacConnection(username, password, tenant_id)

         Create an authenticated CogniacConnection with the following credentials:

         username (String):            The Cogniac account username (usually an email address).
                                       If username is None, then use the contents of the COG_USER environment variable as the username.

         password (String):            The associated Cogniac account password.
                                       If password is None, then use the contents of the COG_PASS environment variable as the username.

-        tenant_id (String):           tenant_id with which to assume credentials.
+        tenant_id (String):           Cogniac tenant_id with which to assume credentials.
                                       This is only required if the user is a member of multiple tenants.
-                                      If tenant_id is None, and the user is a member of multiple tenant then use the contents of the COG_TENANT environment variable as the tenant_id.
+                                      If tenant_id is None, and the user is a member of multiple tenants then use the contents of the COG_TENANT environment variable will be used as the tenant.

+        url_prefix (String):          Cogniac API url prefix.
+                                      Defaults to "https://api.cogniac.io/1" for the Cogniac cloud system.
+                                      If you are accessing an 'on-prem' version of the Cogniac system, please set this accordingly (e.g. 'https://your_company_name.local.cogniac.io/1'
+                                      or a custom DNS prefix assigned by your internal IT.)
+                                      The url_prefix can alternatively be set via the COG_URL_PREFIX environment variable.

         If a user is a member of multiple tenants the user can retrieve his list of associated tenants via the CogniacConnection.get_all_authorized_tenants() classmethod.